oSoWoSo/disroot-howto/pages/04.Matrix/01.usage-basics/docs.en.md

 There are numerous ways you can interact with the network of Matrix through the client Riot.

 ## Webapp
 The easiest way to access Riot on disroot is by going to <https://chat.disroot.org>.
 All you need is a supported web browser (Currently Mozilla Firefox and Chromium/Google Chrome are supported.
-Other browsers might also work, but there's no guarantee that all features will work perfectly.)
+Other browsers might also work, but there's no guarantee that all features will work perfectly).

 ## Mobile app
 For Android, we of course recommend using Riot shipped via [F-droid](https://f-droid.org/repository/browse/?fdfilter=riot&fdid=im.vector.alpha), though if you want to receive push notifications and your life depends on Google Services, you can also find Riot on Google's Play Store.